 \section{Improved VRNN and VRNN applications}

-To complement this VRNN section, we can report that an improved version of VRNN was presented in \citep{goyal2017z}.
-The authors point out the difficulty in learning meaningful latent variables when coupled with a strong autoregressive decoder.
-We rediscuss this point and we provide a series of references in the next subsection and in Section~\ref{sec:discussion}.
-In \citep{goyal2017z}, the authors propose to improve the inference and training of VRNN with the three following features.
+To complement this VRNN section, we report that an improved version of VRNN was presented by \citet{goyal2017z}.
+The authors pointed out the difficulty in learning meaningful latent variables when coupled with a strong autoregressive decoder.
+We further discuss this point and we provide a series of references in Chapter~\ref{sec:discussion}. \citet{goyal2017z} proposed to improve the inference and training of VRNN with the following three features.

-First, possibly inspired by \citep{krishnan2017structured} (and also by \citep{fraccaro2016sequential}, see Section~\ref{sec:SRNN-inference}), they introduce a backward RNN on $\myx[t]$ to feed the approximate posterior distribution $q_{\phi}(\myz[1:T] | \myx[1:T])$, in the spirit of the one used in DKS (see Section~\ref{sec:DKF-inference}).
-Therefore, they take into account future observations in the inference process, as opposed to the original VRNN, going toward a better compliance with the structure of the true posterior distribution $p_{\theta}(\myz[1:T] | \myx[1:T])$.
+First, possibly inspired by \citet{krishnan2017structured}, as well as \citep{fraccaro2016sequential} (see Section~\ref{sec:SRNN-inference}), they introduced a backward RNN on $\myx[t]$ to feed the approximate posterior distribution $q_{\phi}(\myz[1:T] | \myx[1:T])$, in line with DKS (see Section~\ref{sec:DKF-inference}).
+Therefore, they accounted for the future observations in the inference process, as opposed to the original VRNN, moving toward a better compliance with the structure of the exact posterior distribution $p_{\theta}(\myz[1:T] | \myx[1:T])$.

-Second, they force the latent variable $\myz[t]$ to contain relevant information about the future of the sequence by tying $\myz[t]$ with the internal state of the inference backward network (denoted $\mathbf{b}_t$ in \citep{goyal2017z}).
-This is done by introducing an additional conditional model $p_{\xi}(\mathbf{b}_t | \myz[t])$ and adding it in the VLB.
-In the same spirit they also consider an additional conditional model $p_{\xi}(\myx[t] | \mathbf{b}_t )$.
+Second, they forced the latent variable $\myz[t]$ to contain relevant information about the future of the sequence by connecting $\myz[t]$ with the internal state of the inference backward network (denoted $\mathbf{b}_t$ by \citet{goyal2017z}).
+This was achieved by introducing an additional conditional model $p_{\xi}(\mathbf{b}_t | \myz[t])$ and adding it in the VLB.
+Similarly, they also considered an additional conditional model $p_{\xi}(\myx[t] | \mathbf{b}_t)$.

-Finally, they slightly modify the VRNN model itself by removing the direct link between $\myz[t]$ and $\myx[t]$, that is they replace \eqref{eq:VRNN-b}--\eqref{eq:VRNN-c} with \eqref{eq:deep-STORN-b}--\eqref{eq:deep-STORN-c}, all other equations remaining identical to the VRNN equations.
-The authors reports that ``[they] observed better performance by avoiding the latent variables from directly producing the next output.''
+Finally, they slightly modified the VRNN model itself by removing the direct link between $\myz[t]$ and $\myx[t]$; that is, they replaced \eqref{eq:VRNN-b}--\eqref{eq:VRNN-c} with \eqref{eq:deep-STORN-b}--\eqref{eq:deep-STORN-c}, while all other equations remained identical to the VRNN equations.
+The authors reported that ``[they] observed better performance by avoiding the latent variables from directly producing the next output.''